socites/social-app-base/docs/deployment/apple/apple.md

 ### 2.3 Create Certificate "Apple Push Notification service SSL (Sandbox & Production)"
 Create and download the certificate:
 1. Enter to https://developer.apple.com/account/
+2. Go to **Certificates, Identifiers & Profiles**.
-2. Select the App ID.
+3. Select the App ID.
-3. Upload the CRS file.
+4. Upload the CRS file.
-4. Download the certificate.
+5. Download the certificate.

 The name of the certificate is **'aps.cer'**
 The **push notification certificate** IS associated to the App ID.